jhu-ip/cs220-summer24/syllabus.md

 -   14% - midterm coding project (in teams)

--   17% - midterm exam (in class, date TBD)
+-   17% - midterm exam (in class, date July 5th)

 -   16% - final coding project (in teams)

--   17% - final exam
+-   17% - final exam (in class, date July 5th)

 All scores and grader commentary on your homework and project submissions, as well as exams, will be available via Gradescope.
 Please